-Jennifer Cerra has been an educator since 1998 working with students in grades K-8.
-She received her degree in English Literature from Boston University, Masters degree in Elementary Education from Lesley University, and reading specialist and Orton-Gillingham certifications from Fairleigh Dickinson University.
-After working as an elementary classroom teacher in Bernards TWP for 18 years, she now works as a part time Learning Workshop reading specialist for the Summit Public School District providing intervention to primary age children.
-When she's not helping students achieve their reading goals, she's spending time with her amazingly supportive husband, three beautiful children, and two furry babies.
+Jennifer Cerra has been working with students as an educator since 1998.
+She received her B.A. in English Literature from Boston University and her M.A. in Elementary Education from Lesley University.
+She is also a certified reading specialist and Orton-Gillingham practitioner.
+After working in the public school sector for over 20 years, Jennifer decided to dedicate her passion for literacy instruction to private students struggling to read and founded R.E.A.D.
+Intervention.
+When she is not helping students achieve their reading goals, she is spending time with her amazingly supportive husband, three beautiful children, and two furry babies.

 2nd Floor, Suite 1